BDC Hamburger Icon

 • Do they practice what they preach?

-Employees evaluate these elements to determine a leader’s trust levels.
-If someone demonstrates integrity as a leader, their employees will model this behavior, and the same is true if a team witnesses a lack of integrity.
+Employees evaluate these elements to determine a leader’s trustworthiness.
+If someone demonstrates integrity as a leader, their employees will model this behavior — and the same is true if a team witnesses a lack of integrity.

 For example, leaders don’t want employees to steal from the company.
-Therefore, the leader must demonstrate that honesty is part of the company’s code of ethics and conduct by not stealing from the government, customers or suppliers.
+Therefore, leaders must demonstrate that honesty is part of the company’s code of ethics and conduct by not stealing from the government, customers or suppliers.
 If a leader is unethical, their employees will notice and act accordingly.

-Asking this important interview question can help reveal a potential leader’s character: What are the top three characteristics that define you?
-Give examples from your life.
+Ask the following interview question to help reveal a potential leader’s character: What are the top three characteristics that define you?
+Share examples from your life.

 You can also glean valuable character insights by contacting job references and checking for resume fraud